 Shopping has always been a staple activity whenever you’re visiting a new place.
 Maui has plenty of places where you can shop for your souvenirs, unique items, clothing, and so much more.
 Queen Ka'ahumanu Center is Maui’s largest mall located in Kahului.
 It has over a hundred stores and the only place where you can find Maui’s two major department stores, Macy’s and Sears.
 Other places for shopping are the Lahaina Cannery Mall, Front Street, and Maui Swap Meet, a flea market in Kahului.

-However, if you are looking to buy from small shops and boutiques, the town of Makawao is the place to go buy your souvenirs.
+However, if you are looking for things to buy in Maui, the town of Makawao has plenty of small shops and boutiques to go buy your souvenirs.
 This town mostly sells clothing, jewelry, and art.
 Their most famous shop is the Hot Island Glass where you can buy glass art and even watch glass blowing.

 Shopping in Makawao Town